bodymindarts/tezos-habitat/README.md

 ## Installing

 The easiest way for you to install the tezos binaries on your Linux-based OS is via Habitat.
+(If you are on a mac you cannot use the packages directly but they are still usefull via docker exported versions.)

-To install Habitat either go to the [website](https://www.habitat.sh/docs/get-habitat/) or run:
+To install Habitat either download the cli [from the website](https://www.habitat.sh/docs/get-habitat/) or run:
 ```
 $ curl https://raw.githubusercontent.com/habitat-sh/habitat/master/components/hab/install.sh | sudo bash
 $ hab -V
 hab 0.24.1/20170522075711
 ```

-then use habitat to install the misthosio/tezos package and symlink it to your /bin directory:
+then use Habitat to install the misthosio/tezos package and symlink it to your /bin directory:
 ```
 $ sudo hab pkg install misthosio/tezos
 $ sudo hab pkg binlink misthosio/tezos